×

 Care of Timor Black Bamboo and Clivia

-Care of Timor Black Bamboo and Clivia include pruning, fertilizers, watering etc. Timor Black Bamboo pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Timor Black Bamboo and Clivia include pruning, fertilizers, watering etc. Timor Black Bamboo pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Timor Black Bamboo needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Clivia needs Lots of watering and in winter, it needs Average Water.